MateuszBelka/Text_Adventure_Game/docs/assignment3.md

     <img src="visual/ClassDiagram2Assignment3.png" width="90%">
 </div>

+The save and load package provides the backend implementation for saving and loading storylines.
+In the current implementation the package is also responsible for holding information about the included storylines, Dev Demo and Meow Manor.
+The entire package doesn't contain any attributes; however, it has plethora of operations.
+Starting with the Save class: writeGameSave is the public method meant to be called by other areas of source code when a save of current state of the game into JSON is wanted.
+The method requires a parameter with the absolute path for the file that the information is meant to be saved in.
+The next set of operation within Save class are all private and are called directly or indirectly through writeGameSave method.
+The six operations

 note 1: Our tool does not create the compartments (attributes, operations, responsibility) of a class, if there is no content in them. note 2: All the setters and getters of an attribute are self-explanatory and will not be explained in this class diagram.
 They will be simply mentioned by name, for completeness. note 3: For binary association : Our tool only has a normal line with a floating arrow next to it, instead of a solid-line with an open arrow end.
 For big groups of binary associations, we have added notes, in order not to have too many floating arrows.